owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 The fun thing is that I end up with two self-contained assets:

-- the binary which is in Go, and therefore does not require installation.
+- The binary which is in Go, and therefore does not require installation.
 It is capable of querying any knowledge base in the format it was designed with
-- the knowledge base `wardley.db`
+- The knowledge base `wardley.db`

 Tomorrow, I can work on another book, generate the embedding, and share it.
 The better I divide it into pieces, the more useful the base will be... regardless of the inference engine.